leondutoit/pg-need-to-know/docs/2-an-example-using-the-http-api.md

 # Example

-The last example in  `1-access-control-model.md` showed how an administrator can use `pg-need-to-know` to set up access control rules based on data owners and data subsets, in a conceptual way.
+The previous section showed how an administrator can use `pg-need-to-know` to set up access control rules based on data owners and data subsets, in a conceptual way.
 The rest of this document shows how one would use the HTTP API (provided by running `postgrest`) to implement this.

 ## Create tables